Using machine learning to parameterize moist convection: potential for modeling of climate, climate change and extreme events: Replacing both the large-scale condensation and convection schemes

 \section{Replacing both the large-scale condensation and convection schemes}

 So far we have chosen to replace the moist convection scheme with an ML algorithm and to continue using conventional parameterizations for the large-scale condensation, radiation, and boundary layer schemes.
-When training on the output of high-resolution models it would be possible to either allow the ML algorithm to represent all of these schemes in a GCM or to use it for only some of them by including other parameterizations in the training process and in the GCM.
+When training on the output of high-resolution models it would be possible to either allow the ML algorithm to represent all of these schemes in a GCM or to use it for only some of them.
 An advantage of replacing all of the schemes is that there can be significant compensation between tendencies from different schemes and there is not a clean physical separation of the different processes \citep[e.g.,][]{arakawa04}.
-However, it could be argued that some of the processes are easier to represent with a conventional parameterization or more difficult to represent with an ML algorithm.
+However, it could be argued that some of the processes are easier to represent accurately with a conventional parameterization.

 To explore this issue, we also tried replacing the sum of tendencies from the moist convection scheme and the large-scale condensation scheme with an RF.
 Using the same approach to training the RF as described above was found to give poor results for relative humidity when the RF was implemented in the GCM (compare Fig.~S6a and Fig.~S9a), particularly in the extratropical upper troposphere where it can become negative since the GCM does not enforce positive humidity.
 We found through experimentation that the problem with the relative humidity was largely eliminated by adjusting the training approach to take into account the properties of the large-scale condensation scheme (Fig.~S9b).
 We switched to relative humidity as the humidity input feature since large-scale condensation is sensitive to saturation, we switched the output scaling of the tendency of specific humidity to $L \sigma^{-3}$ instead of just $L$, to more strongly weight the upper troposphere where large-scale condensation is important for the relative humidity, and we removed the cosine latitude factor in the sampling used to generate training and test datasets since large-scale condensation is important at higher latitudes.
 All other aspects of the training and parameters of the RF remain the same.